 There are pros and cons to this approach, and some still raise the question whether no code or low code platforms are better than manual development.
 We'll answer those questions, and break down just what each of these options entail, in the post ahead.

 Want to get this post in video form instead?
 Check it out via our YouTube channel:

 What is No Code?

-For example, if the user wants to add a header section and a button, they just need to add these two elements to their blank canvas, without needing to write a single line of code.
+For example, if the user wants to add a header section and a button, they just need to add these two elements to their canvas, without needing to write a single line of code.
 Once published, the elements work the same as if they had been written by a developer.

 A no code development tool may also use a different kind of mechanism to generate a web app, mobile app, website or software tool - not just a component-based visual builder.
 But the idea is that it should allow the user to build and launch software without writing any code.